This Website is dedicated to the total WWII Experience, more specifically with what happened at

 USAAF planes performed exceedingly well and WWII - the reason for their very existence in the first place - had been won.
-Technology's rapid advancement during less than four years of war had aged the majority of these planes to dinosaurs; think about it... the majority of them had existed less than even a decade - and they now offered little practical use.
+Technology's rapid advancement during less than four years of war had aged the majority of these planes to dinosaurs; think about it... the majority of them had existed less than even a decade - and they now offered little in practical use.

-That, coupled with pressure on elected officials by panicked aircraft manufacturers to eliminate a perceived threat to the industry's existence played major rolls in the decision to transform
+That, coupled with pressure on elected officials by panicked aircraft manufacturers to eliminate a perceived threat to the industry's very existence played major rolls in the decision to transform